redstor/challenger/README.md

 # Challenger

-Welcome to the challenger app.
-This is a playground for new ideas and to test your skills.
+Welcome to Redstor's challenger app!
+This is a playground for you to try out new ideas and put your skills to the test.

 ## Suggestions

-Have a look at `https://github.com/redstor/challenger/issues` for things that can be improved.
+* Start by taking a look at `https://github.com/redstor/challenger/issues`.
+This is where we've listed areas where there's room for improvement.
+* Explore and make changes as you see fit.
+There are no rules, so let your imagination run wild!

-If you have a great idea then feel free to log an issue for it.
+* If you have a great idea, feel free to log an issue for it.
+* Don't forget to have fun!